Perth Stadium: Rugby league

-On 21 April 2021, it was announced that the second match of the 2022 State of Origin series will be held at Optus Stadium after managing to secure the event from the Australian Rugby League Commission for an undisclosed sum.
+On 21 April 2021, it was announced that the second match of the 2022 State of Origin series was to be held at Perth Stadium after managing to secure the event from the Australian Rugby League Commission for an undisclosed sum.
+New South Wales defeated Queensland 44–12 in front of a crowd of 59,358.

+On 5 August 2023, the National Rugby League played a double-header in round 23 of the 2023 NRL season.
+The first game was between the Dolphins (NRL) versus the Newcastle Knights which ended in Newcastle winning 28 - 30.
+The second game was played between the South Sydney Rabbitohs and the Cronulla-Sutherland Sharks which resulted in Cronulla winning 16 - 26.
+The overall attendance that day was a total of 45,814.

+In August 2023, it was announced that Perth Stadium had secured the right to host State of Origin games in 2025 and 2028.
+Queensland defeated New South Wales 26-24 in front of a crowd of 57,023 in the 2025 game.

 Rugby union

-The Australian game in the 2019 Bledisloe Cup series, which doubled as a Rugby Championship match, was played at the stadium between Australia and New Zealand on 10 August 2019.
-The match was the first Bledisloe Cup Test to be held in Western Australia (Subiaco Oval had previously hosted Mandela Challenge Plate Tests in the Tri-Nations against South Africa) and set the stadium's current highest single-day attendance rate until February 2020.
+The stadium hosted the Australian leg of the 2019 Bledisloe Cup series, which doubled as a Rugby Championship match, in which the Wallabies beat New Zealand 47-26 on 10 August 2019 in front of 61,241.
+The match was the first Bledisloe Cup Test to be held in Western Australia (the Subiaco Oval had previously hosted Mandela Challenge Plate tests in the Tri-Nations against South Africa) and set the stadium's highest single-day attendance record.

-On 30 January 2020, the Western Australian state government announced that the Springboks will play the Wallabies at the stadium as part of the 2020 Rugby Championship on 29 August 2020.
-This was however cancelled due to the COVID-19 pandemic.
-Additionally, following the success of the match in 2019, it was announced that the Australian game of the Bledisloe Cup will return to the stadium in 2021.
+On 30 January 2020, the Western Australian state government announced that the Springboks would play the Wallabies at the stadium as part of the 2020 Rugby Championship on 29 August 2020.
+This was, however, cancelled due to the COVID-19 pandemic.
+However, in 2024, it was announced that the Springboks would take on the Wallabies at the stadium on 17 August that year, marking the former team's first return to Perth since 2017.

+Following the success of the match in 2019, it was announced that the Australian leg of the Bledisloe Cup would return to the stadium in 2021.
+In September 2021 52,724 watched All Blacks beat the Wallabies 21–38.

-In July 2022, the Wallabies hosted historic rival, England, in a three-test series; the first match was played at Optus Stadium.
+In July 2022, the Wallabies hosted historic rivals England in a three-test series; the first match was played at Perth Stadium.
+Australia beat England 30–28 in front of 47,668.
+In August 2024 the Springboks beat Australia 12–30 in their Rugby Championship matchup in front of 58,197.

+In June 2025 the stadium hosted a crowd of 46,656 for British and Irish Lions 56–7 tour match victory over the Western Force.